bsstahl/CognitiveInheritance/Posts/The-Value-of-Flexibility.md

 There are, of course, dangers here as well.
 It can be easy to fire events whenever we would generally issue a logging message.
 Events should be limited to those in the problem domain (Domain Events), not application events.
 We can also reach a level of absurdity with the weight of each message.
 As with all things, a balance needs to be struck.
 In determining that balance, I value Flexibility over Optimization whenever it is reasonable and possible to do so.

 Do you feel differently?
-If so, let me know on Twitter {TwitterLink}.
+If so, let me know {TwitterLink}.